Buffett's Berkshire suffers in pandemic even as Apple boosts profit

 Third-quarter operating profit fell 32% to $5.48 billion, or about $3,488 per Class A share, from $8.07 billion a year earlier.

-Net results included $24.8 billion of gains from investments such as Apple.
-That stock rose 27% during the third quarter and at $111.7 billion is by far Berkshire’s biggest stock holding.
+Berkshire reported $24.8 billion of gains from investments such as Apple, whose stock rose 27% in the quarter and at $111.7 billion is by far Berkshire’s biggest stock holding, comprising 46% of its portfolio.

 JOB LOSSES

-Berkshire bought Precision for $32.1 billion in 2016 in its largest-ever acquisition, but the business has been hit hard by the pandemic, including through a $9.8 billion second-quarter writedown.
+Precision, which Berkshire bought in 2016 for $32.1 billion in its largest-ever acquisition, has been hit hard by the downturn in the aerospace industry, including in the second quarter when Berkshire took a $9.8 billion writedown.

-Precision’s third-quarter pretax profit fell 80%, and expects by year end to have shed 40% of its workforce from the end of 2019.
+Third-quarter pretax profit fell 80%, and Berkshire expects the unit will by year end have shed 40% of its workforce from the end of 2019.

 That equates to roughly 13,400 jobs, or 3,400 more than Berkshire previously disclosed had been lost.

-While Berkshire took no major writedowns in the third quarter, it said they may be needed in the fourth quarter if the pandemic’s impact proves worse than it expects.
+While Berkshire took no major third-quarter writedowns, it said the pandemic could force additional writedowns.

-Profit from insurance operations fell 58% to $802 million, reflecting lower results at its Geico car insurer, losses from Hurricanes Laura and Sally, and lower income from investments as interest rates tumble.
+Insurance profit fell 58% to $802 million, reflecting lower premiums at Geico, COVID-19, Hurricanes Laura and Sally, and lower income from investments as interest rates tumble.

-Geico awarded drivers $2.5 billion of credits on policy renewals earlier this year, and Berkshire said its accounting for those credits will likely hurt underwriting results through March 2021.
+Geico awarded drivers $2.5 billion of credits on policy renewals this year, and Berkshire said its accounting for those credits should hurt underwriting results through March 2021.

-Year-over-year profit fell 8% at the BNSF railroad, reflecting lower shipping volumes.
+Profit fell just 8% at the BNSF railroad, as cost-cutting helped offset lower shipping volumes.
+“That positions it well for when revenue and volumes recover,” Shanahan said.

 Results improved in Berkshire’s energy businesses, and profit at its real-estate brokerage more than doubled as low interest rates drove more people to buy homes.